 Tech-Savvy Generations Influencing the Global Payment System

-The continued new advances in contactless payments and payment options for merchants will ultimately be driven by the increasingly tech-savvy younger generations raised on electronics.
+The continued new advances in contactless payments and payment options for merchants are ultimately driven by the increasingly tech-savvy younger generations raised on electronics.

 These generations may never have to touch cash again.